volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 ## Usage

-Let's see the most popular use cases of the spread operator.
+Let's see the most popular use cases of the spread operator:

 #### Merge arrays